• Skip to primary navigation

 The original PFAS chemicals are called “long-chain” because they have a long carbon and fluorine chain.
 This includes Teflon and its related chemicals (also known as PFOA, or C8).
 Unfortunately, most of us have high levels of PFOA in our bodies, with more than 99% of Americans having PFOA in their serum.

-Today, the production of the long carbon chain chemicals has been largely phased out.
-However this has brought new PFAS chemicals to the market, known as “small-chain” because they have a shorter carbon-fluorine chain.
-The problem with this new class of smaller chain chemicals is that their small size makes them even more persistent in the environment and even more difficult to clean up.
+Today, the production of the long carbon chain chemicals has been largely phased out, however they have just been replaced with different PFAS that have a shorter carbon-fluorine chain.
+The problem with these new chemicals is that their small size makes them even more persistent in the environment and even more difficult to clean up.

 Whether ceramic cookware is safe really depends on the type of ceramic cookware you are using, as not all ceramic cookware is created equally.
 When looking at ceramic cookware you can get pure ceramic cookware, ceramic coated or ceramic enameled cookware, or glazed ceramic cookware.
 It is the ceramic coated cookware, the ceramic enameled cookware, and the glazed ceramic cookware that you need to be cautious of and I will review why in the following sections.

-Nanoparticles are very small particles, between 1 and 100 nanometres in size.
-Because of their small size, they can easily enter different bodily tissues and organs, and some of them can lead to health problems.
-(For example, asbestos is an example of a nanoparticle that can cause cancer).
+Nanoparticles are very small particles.
+Because of their small size, they can easily enter bodily tissues, and some of them can lead to health problems.
+For example, asbestos is an example of a nanoparticle that can cause cancer.

-When looking at ceramic cookware, the ceramic coatings used by many brands have been found to release titanium dioxide nanoparticles from the non-stick ceramic coating into food.
+When it comes to ceramic cookware, the ceramic coatings used by many brands have been found to release titanium dioxide nanoparticles from the non-stick ceramic coating into food.
+Independent testing by Lead Safe Mama showed high levels of titanium in GreenPan, Always Pan, and Caraway ceramic cookware, indicating the use of titanium dioxide nanoparticles.

 This is a problem because eating nano titanium dioxide has been shown to cause many different health issues including causing harmful effects on fertility, damaging the liver, heart, brain, kidneys, as well as altering the gut microbiome.
 Titanium dioxide nano particles can also build up in and damage reproductive organs, affect the development of ovum and sperm, harm the growth and development of offspring, cause inflammation in the intestines and cause cancer.

 The good news is that in undamaged ceramic coatings, the titanium dioxide nanoparticles don’t get released until exposed to temperatures of 500 °C or higher.
-So, with typical cooking temperatures the nanoparticles shouldn’t be released.
-However, studies show that any surface scratches or damage to the ceramic coating (which occur overtime with normal use) leads to significant release of the titanium dioxide nanoparticles.
+However, studies show that any surface scratches or damage to the ceramic coating (which occur with normal use) leads to significant release of the titanium dioxide nanoparticles.

 Another material which some ceramic cookware brands use is Thermolon.
-Thermolon coating is a polymer hybrid composite material that is derived from silicon dioxide (which comes from sand), which is transformed into a sprayable solution, then cured in an oven at low heat on to the cookware.
+It is unclear what Thermolon is made of but we do know that it is a polymer hybrid material that is derived from silicon dioxide (which comes from sand), that gets transformed into a sprayable solution, then cured in an oven at low heat onto the cookware.

-The good news about Thermolon, is that while we do not know all of the ingredients used to make it, it is free from cadmium and lead, and has been third party tested to confirm its safety.
+The good news about Thermolon, is that it is free from cadmium and lead, and has been tested to meet food safety standards (although I could not find the actual results of this testing).
 It is also more scratch resistant and can withstand higher temperatures compared to traditional non-stick cookware coatings.
+However, without knowing what it's specially made of it's hard to know if it is truly safe for health or not.

 Another problem with ceramic coated cookware are the materials used underneath the ceramic coating.
-These materials can also be harmful or dangerous to our health.
-So if the coating ever gets scratched or damaged (which does occur overtime with typical use) you then get exposed to even more harmful materials (such as aluminum or other heavy metals).
+These materials can also be harmful to our health, so if the coating ever gets scratched or damaged (which does occur overtime with typical use) you then get exposed to even more harmful materials (such as aluminum or other heavy metals).

 Another potential issue with ceramic cookware can be the coatings and glazes used to seal the ceramic.
 Some of these glazes can contain harmful chemicals or materials including heavy metals that can leach into food.
 There are even case reports of people getting lead toxicity from glazed ceramic cookware.
 So when looking at ceramic cookware you want to look for brands that use a pure ceramic glaze, and test their glazes for heavy metals to ensure they are safe.